-Of course, if your competitors are doing well with a specific topic, you’ve found your next move.
-Here, use the skyscraper technique to reverse-engineer a great piece of content that leverages their sources and structure.
+If your competitors are doing well with a specific topic, use the skyscraper technique to reverse-engineer a great piece of content that leverages their sources and structure.

 Quality market research helps you understand your audience’s pain points and expectations.
-Indeed, it’s crucial for creating content that addresses their needs, developing a social media campaign they can relate to or choosing the right partners for your influencer marketing program.
+It’s crucial for creating content that addresses their needs, developing a social media campaign they can relate to or choosing the right partners for your influencer marketing program.

-While you can use existing research on your market segment, it’s best to conduct your own research.
+You can use existing research on your market segment, but it’s best to conduct your own research.
 Notably, surveys, interviews and case studies are strategies you can use.

 When researching your target audience, ask yourself: